This is how we build mills

 - No grain is as hard as steel – whether kamut, corn or chickpeas

-- No change in flour fineness during milling
+- Guarantees no change in flour fineness during milling

 Not only the stones are important for the fineness of your flour, but also the adjustment system.